ArcetriAdaptiveOptics/pysilico/README.md

 On the server

-First install Vimba (that comes with the camera, or download Vimba SDK from
+First install Vimba (that comes with the camera, or download Vimba SDK from AVT).
+Then install pysilico-server

 ```
 pip install pysilico-server
 ```